Winterhub-1990/Winterhub-1990/README.md

 ### Hello, I'm Sr.Full Stack Developer :wave:

-- :telescope: I like working on network protocols and applications, particularly distributed ones.
+- :telescope: Specializing in Python (Django, Flask, FastAPI) and Node.js, along with React, Next, Vue, Web Scraping, and TypeScript
 - :computer: I have a wide range of interests in new technologies, from video game graphics to robotics and 3D printing.
 - :star: I'm a WebRTC expert and the author of [libdatachannel](https://libdatachannel.org/), a C/C++ WebRTC standalone library.
-- :hearts: I'm looking for [VR Video Streaming and 360° Video](https://www.wowza.com/live-video-streaming/virtual-reality-and-360-degree-streaming) to continue maintaining open-source projects.
 - :smile: Pronouns: he/him

 ## My core Skill